Breaching a protection order

 • Abusive or threatening messages are sent, even if they don't directly name the protected person

-When breaches occur, consequences can escalate quickly.
+When breaches occur, the consequences that follow can vary depending on the circumstances.
 Repeated violations or serious breaches may result in criminal charges being brought against the person who breached.
 This can lead to court penalties including fines, restraining orders becoming more restrictive, or even imprisonment in serious cases.
 Disputes also often arise about what the order actually requires, particularly around indirect contact and ambiguous terms.

 What to consider